 For More Information: Visit the Student Research page

-An externship is an opportunity to gain first-hand experience in the career field of a student’s choosing.
+Each January, hundreds of DePauw students participate in full-time month long internships all over the world.
+A short-term internship is an opportunity to gain first-hand experience in the career field of a student’s choosing.
 Students may pursue career exploration opportunities as a chance to learn more about career options in a given industry and build on professional skills, goals, and knowledge in a meaningful way.
-Depending on the externship location, students may shadow professionals, contribute to the special projects or research of an organization, and/or participate in the day-to-day operations of a workplace.
-Students are expected to establish individualized learning goals centered on the following objectives:
+Depending on the internship location, students may shadow professionals, contribute to the special projects or research of an organization, and/or participate in the day-to-day operations of a workplace.
+Students work with a DPU sponsor and are expected to establish individualized learning goals centered on the following objectives:

 Study at Another School, Off Campus Study & Internships

 Study at Another School